 The Gens (or Jennys) family were a well to do family from Red Street in Southfleet (they had also been landowners there in the 15th century).
 When Robert Gens died in 1576 he owned Stocks Farm (Stockhill) in Church Road, Middle Farm and Hartley Wood.
 As he held some of the land directly from the Queen as chief lord, this meant that an "Inquisition Post Mortem" was held, where the jury had to discover what land if any was held of the queen.
 It appears he may have acquired his Hartley estate through marriage.
-He leaves his Hartley estate to his son Nicholas, but it is another son, James who sells Middle Farm to Richard Best in 1589.
+He leaves his Hartley estate to his son Nicholas, who died aged 15 in 1579.
+The estates at Hartley then descended to his elder brother James, who sells Middle Farm to Richard Best in 1589.

 Inquisition Post Mortem of Robert Gens, 1576